Marsan-Ma-zz/checkins/README.txt

     17. Blending => collect from output, sum-up score (1st:1, 2nd:0.5, 3rd:1/3)
           => by same models but each drop 1 feature
           => by skrf & xgb & knn
+          => need a way to calculate model "correlation"

 [TODO]
     2. xgboost early stop with validation samples